roman-milk/roman-milk.github.io/spice-of-transgression.md

+===

- ****** Spice of Transgression ****** byfastandsloppy© "You don't have to be gentle with me John," she said to him, looking up at him through her disheveled mass of hair that had tumbled across her face.
+"You don't have to be gentle with me John," she said to him, looking up at him through her disheveled mass of hair that had tumbled across her face.

  "Oh?" he said, freezing in his hurried undressing to arch an eyebrow at her.
 "You like it rough?"